A panic attack on a motorway can be a scary experience.

 The videos below explain more about finding the root cause of your panic attacks on motorways.

 Although it’s possible to overcome the problem on your own, it’s very unlikely.

-This is because you’re too trapped in the problem and can’t see the wood for the trees.
+The problem can be hard for you to see yourself and you can’t see the wood for the trees.
 You also probably aren’t a trained hypnotherapist and don’t know how the mind works.

-Even if you are (like me) then it’s still virtually impossible to solve your own issues.
+Even if you are it’s still virtually impossible to solve your own issues.
 That’s because you have to act as both the therapist and client at the same time which is not easy!